phlippe/Lean_hammer/README.md

 # Lean hammer
 Development repository of a hammer for Lean.
+For details, please have a look at the [_documentation_](documentation/lean_hammer_documentation.pdf).

 ## File structure for FOL specific translation
 * [_leanhammer.lean_](leanhammer.lean): Main file combining all functions for testing